alphagov/notifications-ruby-client/README.md

 #### `email_reply_to_id`

-The id of the email address that replies to email notifications will be sent to.
-This field is for use with `client.send_email` and is optional - if it is not included, the default email address for replies will be used.
+Optional.
+Specifies the identifier of the email reply-to address to set for the notification.
+The identifiers are found in your service Settings, when you 'Manage' your 'Email reply to addresses'.

+If you omit this argument your default email reply-to address will be set for the notification.

 ### Get the status of one message